zdevito/zdevito.github.io/_posts/2022-08-05-cuda-caching-allocator.markdown

         return block;
     }

 The allocation starts with some cleanup ([Streams](#streams-and-freeing-memory)) and  [allocation rounding](#allocation-rounding) of the size to be allocated.
 It then uses a best fit strategy finding the smallest block that fits for the allocation.
-If none is already in the cache, the we are not yet in a good steady state and ask CUDA for more memory.
+If none is already in the cache, then we are not yet in a good steady state and ask CUDA for more memory.

 Finally, the block of allocated memory we choose may be significantly larger than what was requested.
 This can happen if we are reusing a previous bigger allocation for a smaller one, or because we always allocate 2MB for the small pool and 20MB for the large pool to avoid calling cudaMalloc too frequently.
 In these cases, `maybe_split_block` can split the block so the rest can be used for other allocations.

-Notice that blocks are allocated _per CUDA stream_.
+Blocks are allocated _per CUDA stream_.
 Each CUDA stream will have its own cache of allocations, with rebalancing done only by emptying all the caches in low-memory conditions.

 Allocation Rounding
 -------------------